 - Patch management.
 Only about one half of participants had, in their minds, a good strategy–having assessed the impacted teams–for distributing a patch that remediated open source vulnerability in an organization-wide manner.
 More strategically, several schemes seemed available to organizations beyond the straightforward “penetrate-and-patch” loop here.
 Alternatives included:

 - Sandboxing/compartmentalizing open source

 Ownership of open source and risk

-- Revisit white list.
+- Revisit preferred list.
 Organizations expressed that they found value in pruning the approved list of open source software based on non-use, newly identified risk, and similar factors.
 About one-quarter of our group engaged in this activity.

 - Ownership of identified risk.
 Some participants avidly encouraged use of open source within their applications.
 In these organizations, when a developer chooses to include open source (as opposed to writing a widget themselves), they own any newly identified risk when in that open source.
 This reminded me eerily of Wall St. traders.
 Equity investment creates risk.
 Margin calls create leveraged risk.
 In this metaphor, choosing to adopt open source seems like a margin call.
 It’s very possible that a developer can absorb more risk into the organization than they themselves could effectively own up to in black-swan scenarios.
 It’s unclear how to measure this exposure when adopting open source.